nephdog/iota-block-poc/README.md

 # IOTA Block PoC

-This is a Rust-based proof of concept demonstrating how to connect to a rust node, add a tagged data block, and retrieve added data block using the [IOTA SDK](https://github.com/iotaledger/iota-sdk)
+This is a Rust-based proof of concept demonstrating how to connect to a rust node, add a tagged data block, and retrieve added data block, using the [IOTA SDK](https://github.com/iotaledger/iota-sdk)

 ## Requirements